-Paradise Sewer Project PEIR Comment Matrix Commenter/Agency Comment Date Letter No. Comment No. Comment Text Со 4 Area of Known Controversy #2: Reconsideration of Local Treatment Option: The draft PEIR, Section 1.4, recognizes potential reconsideration of local treatment plant construction instead of the proposed connection to the Chico WPCP, which was evaluated in 2017 and 2020.
+Paradise Sewer Project PEIR Comment ewer Project PEIR Comment Matrix Commenter/Agency Comment Date Letter No. Comment No. Comment Text Cc 4 Area of Known Controversy #2: Reconsideration of Local Treatment Option: The draft PEIR, Section 1.4, recognizes potential reconsideration of local treatment plant construction instead of the proposed connection to the Chico WPCP, which was evaluated in 2017 and 2020.
 In both Bennett 2017 and HDR 2020, the local treatment alternatives described did not consider distributing recycled water to all parcels served by the sewer system.
 Conversely, the SWRWD Plan considers extensive urban reuse serving all collected parcels thereby adding a water supply component to PID's portfolio enhancing its drought preparedness and supply resiliency.
 As described in the white paper, the dual distribution included in the SWRWD Plan has multiple benefits including 1) delivery of non-potable recycled water for residential, park, sports, commercial, and buffer area irrigation, 2) seasonal shallow aquifer recharge in winter months, 3) automated community-scale wildfire defense for essential facilities, public/private buildings and evacuation routes, 4) high pressure supplemental water supply for fire suppression, 5) protection of Paradise Irrigation District's (PID) potable distribution from depressurization in the event of another extreme wildfire event, and 6) beneficial use of nutrients inherent in municipal wastewater.
-The draft PEIR, Section 5.2.1, Table 5.2: 1 Local Alternative #3: Local WWTP with Water Recycling with the Town for Local Reuse and Wildfire Defense.
+The draft PEIR, Section 5.2.1, Table 5.2- 1 Local Alternatives and Reasons for Elimination from Consideration, lists as Local Alternative #3: Local WWTP with Water Recycling with the Town for Local Reuse and Wildfire Defense.
 In response to the 12 bullet points asserting infeasibility, included in this public comment is Exhibit 2 providing a rebuttal to each point individually in table format.
-(Exhibit 2 rebuttals are considered separately beginning with Comment #9 below; all references used in text can be found as part of original letter and exhibits [attached]]. assessed multiple times over the past 10-15 years, Draft PEIR as an alternative, for those reasons iden EIR: "must describe a range of reasonable alternati objectives of the project but would avoid or substa Guidelines Section 15126.6 (d)(a); italics added).
-So Authority (2021) 68 Cal.App5th 8 at p.18 (Save Our alternatives would 'avoid or lessen one or more of Conservation Authority) board found, no significant less than significant level."
+(Exhibit 2 rebuttals are considered separately beginning with Comment #9 below; all references used in text can be found as part of original letter and exhibits [attached]]. assessed multiple times over the past 10-15 years, Draft PEIR as an alternative, for those reasons ider EIR: "must describe a range of reasonable alternatio objectives of the project but would avoid or substa Guidelines Section 15126.6 (d)(a); italics added).
+S Authority (2021) 68 Cal.App5th 8 at p.18 (Save Ou alternatives would 'avoid or lessen one or more of Conservation Authority) board found, no significant less than significant level."
 (Save Our Access, proce Proposed Project, which realized no significant imp significant level.
-Mr. Ripley's letter and all other pu to in the responses as "SWRWD Plan" - see response to L10-1) that of multiple local project options that have, in different forms, been nt, the "Local Treatment Option", which in various forms has been rs, was eliminated from consideration and was not carried through the entified in Section 5.2.1, Table 5.2-1.
-CEQA Guidelines state that an atives to the project... which would feasibly attain most of the basic stantially lessen any of the significant effects of the project..."
-(CEQA Save Our Access-San Gabriel Mountains vs. Watershed conservation Dur Access) found that "... plaintiff (hadn't) explained how any of the of (the project's) significant impacts...".
-"As the WCA (Watershed ant impacts were identified that could not be avoided or reduced to a ceedings at p.18).
-This same condition applies to the Paradise npacts during analysis that could not be mitigated to a less-thanpublic comment letters received and responded to in this spreadsheet c Draft PEIR significance findings with or without mitigation ence to South of Market Community Action Network vs. City and .
-321, 345 (South of Market) findings, Save Our Access' elaborates; n agency consider specific alternatives that are proposed by members Our Access, supra, 68 Cal.App5th 8 at p.17 with reference to South of ning for elimination of this specific option is included in response to
+Mr. Ripley's letter and all other pu do not, in fact, present any opposition to specific D incorporated, as appropriate.
+Further, with referer County of San Francisco (2019) 33 Cal.App.5th pp. courts found that "CEQA 'does not require that an of the public or other outside agencies' " (Save Our Market proceedings pp. 321, 345).